AppLayerLabs/bdk-cpp/deps/README.md

 * The main project (bdk-cpp) and this folder are in a PATH that does ***NOT*** have spaces, accented or non-ASCII characters in it
   * e.g. "/home/user/Área de trabalho" - some compilation processes usually throw a fit under this specific condition
 * The following programs/libs are installed: `cmake`, `gcc/g++`, `git`, `go`, `make`, `lz4`, `perl`, `python3`
+  * Make sure you have the STATIC (.a) versions of libs installed, as BDK only links to those (distros like Arch may not ship static libs)

 ## How to use